 International Student Applicants

 International students are eligible for the departmental teaching and research fellowships described above and may apply for general university scholarships through the Financial Aid Office once they have enrolled in the University.
-Such applicants are encouraged to look into government and private sources for financial assistance in their home countries; financial aid may also be available through the International Cultural Service Program (contact the University’s Office of International Affairs for further information: 5209 University of Oregon, Eugene OR 97403; 541-346-3206).
+Such applicants are encouraged to look into government and private sources for financial assistance in their home countries; financial aid may also be available through the Office of International Affairs: International Students and Scholars Services.